Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lesson1.md

 ## Wrap Up
 - In the next 6 sections we will do a couple of audits.
+- In this section we will learn differet stages of a web3 security review upto the reporting stage.

 >> All the best <3